jwongso/wstream/README.md

-# hyni
+# wstream
+Whisper-Stream
-ASR and generative AI project based on whisper.cpp project
+A simplify, fine-tuned ASR project based on the stream example of whisper.cpp project